 As restrictive as a clear liquid diet may seem, several clear liquid foods can provide energy and suppress hunger.
 Examples of permissible clear liquids include:

-Although alcohol is a clear liquid, it should not be consumed while on a clear liquid diet, especially in preparation for colonoscopy.
+After gaining an overview of what is the clear liquid diet, many people question the permissibility of alcohol, since it is a clear liquid.
+Although alcohol is a clear liquid, alcohol should not be consumed while on a clear liquid diet, especially in preparation for colonoscopy.
 This is because alcohol has dehydrating properties, which work against one of the goals of a clear liquid diet – hydration.

-Aside from alcohol, some other foods to avoid while on a clear liquid diet include nuts, whole-grain foods, fruits with pulp, vegetables, milk, and dairy products.
+Aside from alcohol, some other foods to avoid while on a clear liquid diet include nuts, whole-grain foods, fruit juice with pulp, vegetables and salad greens, milk and dairy products.

 Starting and, more importantly, adhering to a clear liquid diet in preparation for colonoscopy is difficult.
 Although the clear liquid diet is temporary, it can be restrictive.
 This may pose difficulties in maintaining proper nutrition and hydration.
 However, when armed with adequate information on potential challenges and practical strategies on how to mitigate them, a clear liquid diet becomes easier (and even enjoyable) to stick to.